Doto iugula

 Doto iugula is a species of sea slug, a nudibranch, a marine gastropod mollusc in the family Dotidae.

 Distribution

 This species was described from Manzanillo on the Caribbean coast of Costa Rica.

 Description

 This nudibranch is very transparent, crystalline, with a medio-dorsal band of irregular orange spots.
 The cerata are transparent and the ceratal tubercles have no dark spots.
 The cerata have a conspicuous, orange, irregular patch near the apex.
 There are no pseudobranchs but just a few irregular tubercles on the inner faces of the cerata.

+Ecology

-EcologyDoto iugula was not found associated with any food source.
+Doto iugula was not found associated with any food source.